xpdavid/CS2103R-Report/index.md

 ![Image](designPrinciple/abstraction/TestDriverComponent.png)

-- Test cases should not be dependent on each other (already implemented)
+- Test cases should not be dependent on each other
-- Only browser tests tests can access page object classes (already implemented)
+- Only UI tests can access page object classes
-- The Test Driver should only be used in test cases
+- Test driver can only be accessed from test package
-- `util` and `browsertest` should not access `GaeSimulation`
-- Action test cases should only interact with back-end through BackDoor API (The rule should be there, but there are too many violations)
+- Only certain test cases can test storage:entity
+- Only certain test cases can access GaeSimulation/BackDoorLogic
+- BackDoor test driver is only for browser test

 The rule in `Macker` `xml` format can be found [here](https://github.com/xpdavid/teammates/blob/7086-additional-macker/static-analysis/teammates-macker.xml).